-Step 1: Update apt Packages
+Step 1: Update apt packages

 sudo apt update && sudo apt upgrade

-Step 2: Install Desktop Environment
+Step 2: Install the xfce4 desktop environment

 sudo apt install xfce4 xfce4-goodies -y